agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ### Softmax Greedy Agent
 This section introduces an RL agent specialized to Bandit: a "greedy" agent with softmax action noise.
 The Softmax Greedy agent updates beliefs about the hidden state (the expected rewards for the arms) using Bayesian updates.
 Yet instead of making sequential plans that balance exploration (e.g. making informative observations) with exploitation (gaining high reward), the Greedy agent takes the action with highest *immediate* expected return[^greedy] (up to softmax noise).

 We measure the agent's performance on Bernoulli-distributed Bandits by computing the *cumulative regret* over time.
 The regret for an action is the difference in expected returns between the action and the objective best action[^regret].
+In the codebox below, the arms have parameter values ("coin-weights") of $$[0.5,0.6]$$ and there are 500 Bandit trials.

 [^greedy]: The standard Epsilon/Softmax Greedy agent from the Bandit literature maintains point estimates for the expected rewards of the arms.
 In WebPPL it's natural to use distributions instead.
 In a later chapter, we will implement a more general Greedy/Myopic agent by extending the POMDP agent.